 Now, of course, this isn’t the most affordable way or place to live in Panama City.
 This isn’t a US$1,500-a-month lifestyle.
 We’re in a luxury setting, frankly.
 It’s not cheap, but it’s certainly more affordable than a comparable standard of living would be back in the States.

 What’s next?
 We’re settled in Panama and very happy here, but we’ve got the bug and we’re always open to new options.
 We’re going to Colombia.
-And now Kathleen is writing about Portugal.
+And Kathleen has been tempting us with reports on life in Portugal.
 The Algarve sounds awfully nice.
 We may just have to go have a look over there, as well…